galaxy3-net/CyberBootcamp/Lesson Plans/Part i -  Mini Case Study/readme.md

 ##Overview##

-We are tasked with performing a threat analysis for a tax preparation application, then make recommendations for securing the application.
+We've been hired as consultants and tasked with performing a threat analysis for a tax preparation application, then make recommendations for securing it.

 Part I - Assessing the Threats

   <ol>
-    <li>First identify the assets associated with the application.</li>
+    <li>Begin by identifying the assets associated with the application.
+Any of those components could be the target of attackers.</li>
      <ol>
-     <li>The HTML, Javascript, and CSS code that make up the client application.</li>
+     <li>Asset #1: The HTML, Javascript, and CSS code that make up the client application.</li>
-     <li>The Web Server that answers customer web requests from the Internet, interfaces with the application server, and responds back to the client.</li>
+     <li>Asset #2: The Web Server processes customer web requests from the Internet, interfaces with the application server, and sends responses to the client.</li>
      </ol>
   </ol>